 - We emphasize high-quality, reproducible data and results.

 - We allow open discussion of any concerns regarding research conduct or integrity.

-Click here to learn more and download the DOM SCAP.
+Download the plan by clicking the button below.
 (File is stored on Duke Box.
 Login with NetID required.)

 All GIM personnel who are or will be involved in IRB protocols are required to review and sign this document prior to handling any research data within GIM.
 Personnel will demonstrate their commitment to the protection of human subjects and privacy by following the data security requirements stated in this standard operation procedure (SOP) manual.
 They must also follow all data security requirements listed in Duke University School of Medicine policies, including guidelines and trainings set by the Duke Office of Clinical Research (DOCR), the Institutional Review Board (IRB), and Federal and State regulations if applicable.

-General Internal Medicine’s Faculty Integrity Coordinator, Dr. L. Ebony Boulware, as well as the Integrity Officer, Tara Strigo, MPH, will be responsible for revising this document and disseminating it to GIM personnel.
+General Internal Medicine’s Faculty Integrity Coordinator, Dr. Ranee Chatterjee, as well as the Integrity Officer, Tara Strigo, MPH, will be responsible for revising this document and disseminating it to GIM personnel.
 Any questions or concerns about research data management should be directed to them.

 Dr. L. Ebony Boulware, Chief of General Internal Medicine, will confirm that each investigator is aware of the policies and various school, department and division resources that support researchers and their activities.
 Dr. Boulware will require that GIM faculty who are or will be involved in IRB protocols review and sign the GIM Science Culture and Accountability Plan when hired as well as during their annual updates.

 All other GIM personnel who are or will be involved in IRB protocols will be required to review and sign the GIM Science Culture and Accountability Plan when hired as well as on an annual basis (at the time of performance evaluations, even if evaluations are not applicable for their position).